gbymat/GMODiff/README.md

 - Stage-3 uses Stable Diffusion 2.1 `stabilityai/stable-diffusion-2-1-base` as the pretrained LDM backbone.
 Since the original Hugging Face repository no longer provides the model weights, `Manojb/stable-diffusion-2-1-base` can be used as an alternative.
 - `MANIQA` may use different pretrained weights across `PyIQA` versions, and its scores can fluctuate even for identical input images.
 To ensure a fair comparison, all experiments are conducted with the same random seed.
 - We include the GAN loss following [CODiff](https://github.com/IGITUGraz/WeatherDiffusion](https://github.com/jp-guo/CODiff?tab=readme-ov-file)).
-The released implementation evaluates the denoising encoder under `torch.no_grad()` during this loss computation, which blocks gradients through this branch.
+The released implementation forwards the denoising encoder under `torch.no_grad()` during this loss computation, which blocks gradients through this branch.
 To avoid ambiguity and reduce training overhead, this loss is disabled by default in this repository.

 ## Acknowledgement
 Our work is inspired by the following works and uses parts of their official implementations: